maur1/azure-devops/README.md

 # Overview
-Setup of a continous delivery and integration pipeline using Azure piplines and git actions to deploy a simple machine learning app using Flask web framwork ysed to predict housing prices in Boston.
+Setup of a continuous delivery and integration pipeline using Azure pipelines and git actions to deploy a simple machine learning app using Flask web framework used to predict housing prices in Boston.
 The template can be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 [Note the official documentation should be referred to and double checked as you setup CI/CD](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).
 ## Project Plan
 * Trello board
 https://trello.com/b/4mjiLmgV/udacity-devops
-* Prject plan
+* Project plan
 https://docs.google.com/spreadsheets/d/1tYQuDqm2EebUbymdccGSOAIrnwG3jesx0YNzeNc6ZWs/edit?usp=sharing

-## Dependecies
+## Dependencies
 In order to setup this you need to have
 - An Azure Account ( https://portal.azure.com/)
 - A GitHub Account ( http://github.com/) with the project cloned into